Particular/docs.particular.net/nservicebus/sqlserver/operations-scripting.md

 #### Truncate the archive table

-You will still have to clear the audit records using the following script.
+The audit records will still have to clear using the following script.

 `TRUNCATE TABLE  [dbo].[audit_archive] ;`